-The Capacity Requirement described in part (a) above will be adjusted to account for these volumes.
+The Capacity Requirement described above will be adjusted to account for these volumes.
 In accordance with paragraph F.3.1.4 of the Capacity Market Code, other adjustments to the Capacity Requirement will include:

-- a) Capacity already awarded for the 2025/26 Capacity Year in other relevant auctions; - b) an allowance for changes in forecast capacity requirements (as considered appropriate by the Regulatory Authorities); - c) an allowance for capacity to be procured in later auctions for the Capacity Year (as considered appropriate by the Regulatory Authorities); and - d) an allowance for the de-rated value of capacity that is forecast to be operational during the Capacity Year but which will not be participating in the Capacity Auction (as considered appropriate by the Regulatory Authorities).
+an allowance for changes in forecast capacity requirements (as considered appropriate by the Regulatory Authorities).

+- an allowance for capacity to be procured in later auctions for the Capacity Year (as considered appropriate by the Regulatory Authorities); and - an allowance for the de-rated value of capacity that is forecast to be operational during the Capacity Year, but which will not be participating in the Capacity Auction (as considered appropriate by the Regulatory Authorities).

-(d) the Auction Price Cap;
+(d) the Auction Price Cap.